-Always stop the engine before putting a chain saw cown or carrying it.
+Always stop the engine before putting a chain saw down or carrying it.
 Carrying a chain saw with the engine running is extremely dangerous.
 Accidental acceleration of the engine can cause the chain to rotate.
-During operation, the powerhead muffler and the material around extremely high temperatures.
-Avoid touching muffler, you could receive serious burns.
+During operation, the powerhead muffler and the material around it reach extremely high temperatures.
+Avoid touching the hot muffler, you could receive serious burns.

-By hand: When carrying your saw by hand, the must be stopped and the saw must be in the protion.
-Grip the front handle and place the muffler at the body (ill.
+By hand: When carrying your saw by hand, the engine must be stopped and the saw must be in the proper position.
+Grip the front handle and place the muffler away from the body (ill.
 4).

-The chain guard (scabbard) should be over the the guide bar, which should point backwards.
-Wing your saw, the bar should be behind you (ill.
-4)
+The chain guard (scabbard) should be over the chain and the guide bar, which should point backwards.
+When carrying your saw, the bar should be behind you (ill.
+4).

-By vehicle: When transporting in a vehicle, keepend bar covered with the chain guard.
-Proper your saw to prevent turnover, fuel spillage and do the saw.
+By vehicle: When transporting in a vehicle, keep chain and bar covered with the chain guard.
+Properly secure your saw to prevent turnover, fuel spillage and damage to the saw.